Genetic Disorders of Bone and Extracellular Matrix

 Insight from the Brtl mouse model for OI

 The Brtl mouse model for OI, generated by the BEMB, is a knock-in mouse that contains a Gly349Cys substitution in the α1(I) chain.
 Brtl was modeled on a type IV OI child and accurately reproduces features of type IV OI.
 Brtl has provided important insights into both potential OI treatments and the mechanism of OI.
 First, we conducted a treatment trial of the bisphosphonate alendronate in Brtl and wild-type (WT) littermates.
 We found that bone density, bone volume, and trabecular number improved with treatment, as did load-to-fracture.
 However, detrimental side effects such as retained mineralized cartilage, reduced material properties, and altered osteoblast morphology occurred with treatment.
 The results reinforce the conclusion of the pediatric trial to limit the duration of bisphosphonate treatment.
-Collaborative studies with Kenneth Kozloff, using an ulnar loading model, demonstrated that Brtl mouse long bone is more susceptible to microdamage.
-The susceptibility may partially account for the decline in material quality when OI bone is treated with bisphosphonates, which inhibit the osteoclast activity necessary for micro-damage repair.
-Recently, we also collaborated with Kozloff's group to investigate a potential anabolic therapy, sclerostin antibody (Scl-Ab), which stimulates osteoblasts via the canonical wnt pathway.
-Scl-Ab stimulated bone formation in Brtl mice and increased bone mass and load-to-fracture.
-In treatment with Scl-Ab, there was no change in Brtl bone material properties.
+Recently, we also collaborated with Kenneth Kozloff's group to investigate a potential anabolic therapy, sclerostin antibody (Scl-Ab), which stimulates osteoblasts via the canonical wnt pathway.
+Scl-Ab stimulated bone formation in young Brtl mice and increased bone mass and load-to-fracture.
+In treatment with Scl-Ab, there was no detrimental change in Brtl bone material properties.
 Nano-indentation studies indicating unchanged mineralization showed that the hypermineralization of bisphosphonate treatment did not occur.
 In addition, Scl-AB was successfully anabolic in adult Brtl mice, and may be a therapy for adult patients who have fewer treatment options.